easazade/faker_x/CONTRIBUTING.md

 }
 ```

-- In defining our datasource above `TypeDataSource<GeoLocation, dynamic>` we have set the value type to `GeoLocation` and builder method's argument type to `dynamic` since we don't require an argument from user in our builder method.
+- In defining our datasource above `TypeDataSource<GeoLocation, dynamic>` we have set the value type to `GeoLocation` and builder method's argument type to `dynamic` since we don't require an argument from the user in our builder method.
 - type `GeoLocation` must be defined in `lib/src/base/value_types.dart`

 Alternatively we can use a list of values